 On March 2, 2017, the U.S. Department of Education issued updated Non-Regulatory Guidance for the federal Education for Homeless Children and Youth (EHCY) Program.
 This revised Non-Regulatory Guidance for the McKinney-Vento program replaces the July 2016 Guidance and includes new Q&A about the amendments to the McKinney-Vento Act made by the Every Student Succeeds Act (ESSA), which take effect on October 1, 2016, and new promising practices for implementing homeless education requirements at the State and local levels.

 The McKinney-Vento Homeless Education Assistance Act, Reauthorized by Title IX Part A of the Every Student Succeeds Act [PDF]

 This document is the full text of the federal reauthorization of the McKinney-Vento Homeless Education Assistance Act under the Every Student Succeeds Act (ESSA), which went into effect on October 1, 2016.
 Unaccompanied youth are included under the law's protection when they also lack a fixed, regular, and adequate nighttime residence.
 42 U.S.C. § 11434A(6).

 U.S. Department of Education Dear Colleague Letter on Unaccompanied Homeless Youth Determinations [PDF]

 The U.S. Department of Education's "Application and Verification Guide" (AVG) [PDF] provides instructions and guidance to financial aid administrators and counselors who help students fill out the Free Application for Federal Student Aid (FAFSA).
-The 2010-11 edition contains important new information regarding unaccompanied homeless youth (pages 28-30).
-A summary [DOC] of the unaccompanied homeless youth provisions is available on NAEHCY's web site.
+The 2017-18 edition contains important information on unaccompanied homeless youth.
+A summary of the relevant sections is available here.

 Upcoming Workshops and Trainings